 Court sides with anti-abortion protester fined for pamphlets

-An Alabama appeals court has ruled that an anti-abortion protester shouldn't have been ticketed $250 for handing out pamphlets outside a clinic that provides abortion services.
+An Alabama appeals court has ruled that an anti-abortion protester shouldn't have been ticketed $250 for handing out pamphlets outside an abortion clinic.

 Court records say Hermann was protesting outside the clinic off Jack Warner Parkway in May 2017 when police received a report that she was stopping traffic.
 They say a responding officer found Hermann wasn't impeding vehicles, but she ticketed her for not having a permit.
 The ticket was upheld upon initial appeal.